 “I enjoy watching people enjoy their cigars,” Mitch admits.
 “I love to learn more about new cigars.
 I collect them and have a habit of noting where they’re from.”

 There’s more to a cigar’s flavor than simply being an accompaniment to clouds of puffed-out smoke.
 Cigars are known flavor enhancers that pair well with certain types of food and beverages.
-This adds an additional dimension to how customers can savor Black Olive’s dishes, which is why Mitch and Kim have items on the menu that are either enhanced by a cigar’s flavor profile or can bring out the taste of tobacco further.
+This adds an additional dimension to how customers can savor Black Olive’s dishes, which is why the restaurant has items on the menu that are either enhanced by a cigar’s flavor profile or can bring out the taste of tobacco further.